 Our MSc.
-Learning and Development in Organisations program challenges you to think about supporting Learning & Development in an international business environment and to find effective, sustainable, and potentially far-reaching solutions.
+Learning and Development in Organisations program challenge you to think about supporting Learning & Development in an international business environment and to find effective, sustainable, and potentially far-reaching solutions.
 The program gives you the opportunity to participate in a community of learners where students, staff, alumni and business partners share and create knowledge on this topic.

-- learn how to invest in learning and development
+- Learn how to invest in learning and development.

-- learn how to manage knowledge, a key business asset
+- Learn how to manage knowledge, a key business asset.

-- 1-year, full-time master’s, taught in English
+- 1-year, full-time master’s, taught in English.

-- starts in September
+- Starts in September.

 - Management of Learning has been a 'Top Rated Program' for seven consecutive years